 Most patients see meaningful improvement after 8-12 sessions, with initial pain reduction often felt within 4-6 treatments.
 Chronic arthritis cases typically benefit from 12-20 sessions over 2-3 months, followed by maintenance treatments every 2-4 weeks to sustain improvements and prevent flare-ups.

 Our research database is growing.
-Check back soon for studies on acupuncture for Arthritis & Joint Pain.
+Browse the latest acupuncture studies for Arthritis & Joint Pain.